joinmarket-webui/jamdocs/docs/glossary.md

 ### Equal-Output CoinJoin

-...also referred to as equal-amount or equal-value CoinJoin transactions.
+An equal-output CoinJoin is a collaborative transaction that produces outputs of equal denomination, i.e. outputs of equal value when measured in sats.
+For this reason, these types of transactions are also referred to as equal-amount or equal-value CoinJoin transactions.

-    TODO
+Equal-output CoinJoins are [batch transaction](#batch-transaction) that are easily identifiable [on-chain](#onchain) due to their uniform output structure.

+Like any collaborative transaction, an equal-output CoinJoin breaks the [Common Input Ownership Heuristic](#common-input-ownership-heuristic).
+Participating in such a transaction allows you to gain privacy by "hiding in the crowd."

+Jam defaults to collaborative transactions when [sending][send] and [sweeping][sweep], creating equal-output CoinJoins.

 ## F
 ### Fidelity Bond